Muukid/muTrueType/README.md

 * `MUTT_MISSING_DIRECTORY_RECORD_TABLE_TAGS` - one or more tables required by TrueType standards could not be found in the table directory.

+### Maxp result values

 * `MUTT_INVALID_MAXP_LENGTH` - the length of the maxp table was invalid.

-* `MUTT_INVALID_MAXP_VERSION` - the version of the maxp table given was invalid.
+* `MUTT_INVALID_MAXP_VERSION` - the version of the maxp table given was invalid/unsupported.
 This likely means that the font has a CFF/CFF2 font outline, which is currently unsupported.

 * `MUTT_INVALID_MAXP_NUM_GLYPHS` - the value for "numGlyphs" given in the maxp table was invalid.

 * `MUTT_INVALID_MAXP_MAX_ZONES` - the value for "maxZones" given in the maxp table was invalid.

+### Head result values

+* `MUTT_INVALID_HEAD_LENGTH` - the length of the head table was invalid.

+* `MUTT_INVALID_HEAD_VERSION` - the version indicated for the head table was invalid/unsupported.

+* `MUTT_INVALID_HEAD_MAGIC_NUMBER` - the value for the magic number in the head table was invalid.

+* `MUTT_INVALID_HEAD_UNITS_PER_EM` - the value for the units per em in the head table was not within the correct range of 16 to 16384.

+* `MUTT_INVALID_HEAD_X_MIN_COORDINATES` - the value "xMin" in the head table was not within the valid TrueType grid coordinate range of -16384 to 16383.

+* `MUTT_INVALID_HEAD_Y_MIN_COORDINATES` - the value "yMin" in the head table was not within the valid TrueType grid coordinate range of -16384 to 16383.

+* `MUTT_INVALID_HEAD_X_MAX_COORDINATES` - the value "xMax" in the head table was not within the valid TrueType grid coordinate range of -16384 to 16383.

+* `MUTT_INVALID_HEAD_Y_MAX_COORDINATES` - the value "yMax" in the head table was not within the valid TrueType grid coordinate range of -16384 to 16383.

+* `MUTT_INVALID_HEAD_X_MIN_MAX` - the value established minimum x-value within the head table was greater than the established maximum x-value.

+* `MUTT_INVALID_HEAD_Y_MIN_MAX` - the value established minimum y-value within the head table was greater than the established maximum y-value.

+* `MUTT_INVALID_HEAD_INDEX_TO_LOC_FORMAT` - the value for "indexToLocFormat" within the head table was invalid/unsupported; it was not one of the expected values 0 (Offset16) or 1 (Offset32).

+* `MUTT_INVALID_HEAD_GLYPH_DATA_FORMAT` - the value for "glyphDataFormat" within the head table was invalid/unsupported; it was not the expected value 0.

 ## Check if result is fatal